ktran0918/Linear-Algebra-Calculator/README.md

 * Calculating the determinant

 ### 2. To do soon:
-* Check that matrix is square before calculating the determinant and eigenvalue (planned feature)
+* Check that matrix is square before calculating the determinant and eigenvalue (planned feature).
 * [Command line arguments](#command-line-arguments)
 * Row reduction to RREF

 ### 3. Tentative major feature:
-* Take matrices from a file input and perform operations on all of them
+* Take matrices from a file input and let the user choose which operations to perform on which matrices.

-### Command line arguments
-Command line arguments is a planned feature that will be implemented very soon.
-Here is a list of command line arguments that can be passed to the program:
-* -h: display manual, the end of which the user will be given the option to run the core program
-* -d [matrix input]: calculate the determinant of the given matrix
-* -rref [matrix input]: row reduce to RREF
-* -eval [matrix input]: calculate the eigenvalue
-* -evec [matrix input]: calculate the eigenvector
-* -null [matrix input]: find the basis for the null space
-* [matrix input] + [matrix input]: add two matrices
-* [matrix input] - [matrix input]: subtract the second matrix from the first
-* [matrix input] * [matrix input]: multiply 2 matrices
-* More command line options may be created if more features are implemented.

-### Compilation
+## Compilation
 Run 'make'.
 Compiler: g++ c++11 standard.